wpengine/headless-docs/atlas-search/public-api/index.md

     "deleteAll": {
       "code": "200",
       "success": true,
-      "message": "Delete all documents was successful'
+      "message": "Delete all documents was successful"
     }
   }
 }